What are the requirements to study abroad?

 How much does study abroad cost?

-Summer and winter travel intensives are managed through the Office of Continuing and Professional Studies.
+Summer and winter travel intensives are managed through the Office of Open Studies.
 For information on fees, please visit their website.

 For all MICA semester programs, you will pay MICA tuition directly to MICA.
-You will be charged directly for housing and possibly other program fees.
-In addition, you will be responsible for travel, local transportation, personal expenses, and visa expenses.
+You will be charged directly from your program for housing and possibly other program fees.
+In addition, you will be responsible for travel, local transportation, personal expenses (including insurance), and visa expenses.

 How do I apply?